mco-gh/mco.dev/content/pds/transfer.md

 https://dumps.wikimedia.org/other/pageviews/2019/2019-01/pageviews-20190101-020000.gz
 ```

-Using gsutil, I uploaded a copy of this file to Cloud Storage object (`gs://mco-wiki/xfer.tsv`) and
+Using gsutil, I uploaded a copy of this file to a Cloud Storage object (`gs://mco-wiki/xfer.tsv`) and
 entered the full URL of this object (`https://storage.googleapis.com/mco-wiki/xfer.tsvi`) into the Select Source dialog.

 <img width="50%" src="/img/transfer3.png">